iwasz/oledgui/README.md

 ![Real runtime](doc/realTime.png)

 # Documentation TODO:
-* When you implemnt a custom widget, by default it is not focusable.
-Inherit from og::Focusable to change it.
+* ~~When you implemnt a custom widget, by default it is not focusable.
+Inherit from og::Focusable to change it.~~ Use styles
 * ~~Display has its own context, so you don;t have to use a window???~~ It was removed.
 * Some (text() ?)functions behave like the std::make_pair does in a way that they strip out the reference wrappers.
 * Only '\n's are recognized as newline characters by text widget.